Considering College? Prior Service Has Advantages with Army ROTC.

 Find Out More!

 Army ROTC is a good deal for anybody.
-It's an even better deal for veterans like you, because Army ROTC helps you apply what you've already learned to new situations as you train for a leadership role.
-You'll receive an officer's commission and, when you return to active duty, your previous active duty enlisted time will even count toward both longevity pay and retirement.
+It's an even better deal for veterans like you, because Army ROTC helps you apply what you've learned to new situations as you train for a leadership role.
+You'll receive an Officer's commission and, when you return to active duty, your previous active duty enlisted time will count toward both longevity pay and retirement.